rishabh1403/blog-source/posts/coding/leetcode/2019/09/reverse-integer.md

 # String based reversal

 In this method, we will convert the number to a string, reverse it.
-We will also use some inbuilt methods in JavaScript for string manipulation as well as for some mathematical operation.
+We will also use some inbuilt methods in JavaScript for string manipulation and mathematical operation.

 The idea is very simple